jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 See the [CRF_renditions.md](CRF_renditions.md) document for details of the CRF itself.

 ## Built With <a name="Built_With"/>
-The main component is a XSLT translating style sheet applied to an ODM-xml file of your own.
+The main component is an XSLT translating style sheet applied to an ODM-xml file of your own.
 The result is a webpage displaying the CRF pages, questions, and SDTM annotations.
 The web page page can be printed from the browser, also as PDF.

-The HTML file used to link the XML file to the XSL style sheet will run in modern browsers, NOT Internet Explorer.
+The secondary componant is an HTML file used to link the XML file to the XSL style sheet.
+The HTML file will run in modern browsers, NOT Internet Explorer.

 ## Versions <a name="Versions"/>
 This project covers ODM version 1.3.2 only.
 Other version of ODM-xml files are not expected to work.
 ODM version 1.0.0 and ODM version 1.1.0 files have been tested, and they don't work.